Examining tax behaviour

 In 2003, Professor Gemmell left academia to be Assistant Director in the Analysis Department of HM Revenue & Customs, moving to Wellington in 2007 as Principal Adviser of Tax Strategy at the New Zealand Treasury and in 2010 becoming the Treasury’s inaugural Chief Economist.

-At the Treasury, he helped initiate and organise the 2009 Victoria University conference on tax reform and the subsequent Tax Working Group whose report led to major tax reforms in the 2010 Budget.
+At the Treasury, he helped initiate and organise the 2009 Victoria University of Wellington conference on tax reform and the subsequent Tax Working Group whose report led to major tax reforms in the 2010 Budget.

 He also set up the Government Economics Network to build economic capability throughout the public sector and thereby improve the quality of economic advice.